elenderg/PAL-1000/instruções de compilação.md

-`To decide if a string is the start of any optional info:` `If the string is "to", say yes.`
+`To decide if a string is the start of any optional info:` `If the string is "_to", say yes.`
-`If the string is "with", say yes.`
+`If the string is "_with", say yes.`
 `Say no.`

 `To scan any optional info for a type given a rider:` `If the compiler's abort flag is set, exit.`
-`If the rider's token is "to", scan any optional info for the type given the rider (pointer); exit.` `If the rider's token is "with", scan any optional info for the type given the rider (record); exit.`
+`If the rider's token is "_to", scan any optional info for the type given the rider (pointer); exit.` `If the rider's token is "_with", scan any optional info for the type given the rider (record); exit.`

 `To scan any optional info for a type given a rider (pointer):` `Move the rider (compiler rules).`
-`If the rider's token is not any indefinite article, abort with "The 'to' here needs to be followed by an indefinite article, not '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "_The 'to' here needs to be followed by an indefinite article, not '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Scan the type's target name given the rider.`